Vectorly/webgl-player/README.md

 The green polygon inverts the bezier curve of the blue polygon, setting it back to zero, and freeing the space to be painted by the green bezier curve

+The solution is to assign each shape an id.
+You want curves and polygons of the same shape to cancel each other out, without affecting the curves or polygons of other shapes.

+This can be done in OpenGL using the stencil function, and in actual code it looks something like this:

+    gl.stencilFunc(gl.ALWAYS, 0xff , 0xff);
+    gl.stencilOp( gl.KEEP,  gl.KEEP, gl.INVERT);
+    gl.stencilMask(i);

+The first line specifies that the stencil function will run on every pixel on the polygon (equivalent to if(true)).
+The second line says that if a pixel meets the condition in the stencil function (which is set to alway true), then do an INVERT operation.
+What the invert operation does is to take a bitwise inverse of the stencil_mask*the pixel's current 8-bit stencil id.

+For illustration, consider a pixel which starts out with a stencil id of 0 (the default).
+It's 8-bit id is

+    00000000

+When you set the stencil mask to 1, the stencil mask is another 8-bit number

+    00000001

+When you do an INVERT operation on th pixel's stencil id, it does a bitwise flip of each bit, but only on the bits where the stencil mask is 1.
+Here, since the stencil mask is 00000001, where only the first bit is 1, only the first bit of the pixel value will get flipped.

+    00000001

+Therefore, inverting a pixel whose 8-bit value is 0 by stencil mask will set the value of the bit equal to the stencil mask.

+The key here is to realize that you can invert non-zero values as well.
+Here, we will spell out exactly what happens when you invert a pixel in Region b in the example above, first by Polygon 2, then By curve 1, and then by Curve 2

+Starting pixel id:  00000000
+Invert by polygon 2 (mask=00000010):  00000010
+Invert by curve   1 (mask=00000001):  00000011
+Invert by curve   2 (mask=00000010):  00000001

+As you can see, the bit-value of region B is now equal to 1.
+If you only paint shape 1 in areas where the id is equal to 1, and only paint shape 2 in areas where the id is equal to 2, you will get the correct figure, regardless of the order in which the shapes are painted.

+You can formally prove that this technique works even for particularly complex, overlapping, nested and intertwined shapes, as long as each shape's id is uninque.

+In code, this manifests itself in the following block of semi-pseudocode:

+            gl.stencilFunc(gl.ALWAYS, id , 0xff);
+            gl.stencilMask(id);
+            gl.colorMask(false, false, false, false);

+            drawPolygons();
+            drawCurves();

+            gl.stencilFunc(gl.EQUAL, id , 0xff);
+            gl.stencilMask(id);
+            gl.colorMask(true, true, true, true);

+            drawPolygons();
+            drawCurves();

+The only issue with this algorithm is that GPUs are limited to 8-bit buffers, so you cannot have more than 255 shape ids.
+The solution here is assign each shape an id between 1 and 255, and use shear probability to minimize shapes with the same id being next to each other.
+This is what the buckets function does, where shapes are bunched together in buckets, where each shape in a single bucket has the same 8-bit id.

 ## Implementation